x42005e1f/culsans/README.rst

 Compatibility
 =============

-The interfaces are compliant with the Python API, and the culsans library itself is fully compatible with the janus library.

 If you want to use culsans as a backport of the standard queues to older versions of Python (for example, if you need the ``shutdown()`` method), you can replace something like this: